St. Louis prosecutor dismisses computer tampering charge against Greitens

 ST. LOUIS (AP) -

-One of two criminal cases against Missouri Gov Eric Greitens will be dismissed, now that the Republican governor has announced his resignation, St. Louis' top prosecutor said Wednesday.
+Prosecutors agreed to drop one of two felony criminal cases against Missouri Gov Eric Greitens after the governor's attorneys said he would resign if the allegations were dismissed, a spokeswoman for St. Louis' top prosecutor said Wednesday.

-St. Louis Circuit Attorney Kim Gardner announced that her office has reached a deal to dismiss a felony charge of computer data tampering.
-A day earlier, Greitens made the stunning announcement that he would step down from office effective Friday, citing "legal harassment."
+A day after Greitens announced that he would step down, St. Louis Circuit Attorney Kim Gardner said her office decided to dismiss a charge of computer data tampering following conversations with defense team for the governor, who was once a rising star in the Republican Party.

 "I remain confident we have the evidence required to pursue charges against Mr. Greitens, but sometimes pursuing charges is not the right thing to do for our city or our state," Gardner said.

+Many of Greitens' former colleagues and friends "cooperated with our prosecution, not because they were threatened or harassed, but because it was the right thing to do," she said.

+Had the governor been convicted, she said, it was unlikely that he would be sentenced to prison, given the type of charge he faced and the fact that he would be a first-time offender.

-Greitens also was indicted on felony invasion of privacy in February in St. Louis for allegedly taking an unauthorized and compromising photo of a woman during an extramarital affair in 2015, before he was elected.
-The charge was dropped earlier this month, but Jackson County prosecutor Jean Peters Baker was appointed special prosecutor to consider whether to refile it.
+The governor also was indicted on invasion-of-privacy charges in February in St. Louis for allegedly taking an unauthorized and compromising photo of a woman during an extramarital affair in 2015, before he was elected.
+The charge was dropped earlier this month, but a special prosecutor is considering whether to refile it.

-Baker said in a statement Tuesday that the investigation is ongoing and will continue "until our work on the case is completed."
-She said no deals have been made by her office with Greitens' attorneys.
+The special prosecutor, Jean Peters Baker, said Tuesday that no deals have been made by her office with Greitens' attorneys.

-Greitens, a former Navy SEAL officer, suggested less than two weeks ago that he would never quit fighting the allegations against him, even as the Legislature met in special session to consider impeachment.

-So it was stunning when he announced he was quitting with his mission incomplete.

-"The time has come, though, to tend to those who have been wounded and to care for those who need us most," said Greitens, his voice cracking while his team members struggled to hold back tears.
-"So for the moment, let us walk off the battlefield with our heads held high."
+Martin said he expected the remaining charge to be resolved soon, but he offered no details.

+"I think what folks need to know is it's now time to leave the governor alone and let him and his family heal," Martin said.

-Greitens' departure will become official at 5 p.m.
+Greitens' departure becomes official at 5 p.m.
 Friday - marking a stunning political defeat for the 44-year-old, self-made warrior-philosopher who had aspirations of someday becoming president.

-For those fellow Republicans who had strenuously urged his resignation, Greitens' exit provides the divided party a chance to reunify at the start of a summer campaign season in which it's seeking to unseat Democratic U.S. Sen. Claire McCaskill.
+For those fellow Republicans who had strenuously urged his resignation, Greitens' exit provides the divided party a chance to reunify at the start of a summer campaign season that will include intense efforts to unseat Democratic U.S. Sen. Claire McCaskill.

-Greitens' resignation also allows him to avoid the potentially dubious distinction of becoming the first Missouri governor ever impeached.
+The resignation also allows Greitens to avoid the distinction of becoming the first Missouri governor to be impeached.
 A House investigatory committee had subpoenaed Greitens to testify next Monday during a special monthlong session focused solely on his potential discipline.

 Fellow Republican Lt.
 Gov. Mike Parson - a former state lawmaker and sheriff - is to serve the remainder of Greitens' term, which runs until January 2021.